nfdi4objects/n4-graph-apis/README.md

 To populate the configured knowledge graph databases with actual data, see the source code repository <https://github.com/nfdi4objects/n4o-import>.

-To locally build the Docker image run `make container`.
+To locally build the Docker image run `make docker`.

 ## License